Two-lifetime model for the cuprates revisited: Application of MRDP to the cuprates

 Having presented a set of arguments strongly supporting the applicability of MRDP to the cuprates, in the rest of this paper we propose that ARPES offers, in addition, a unique possibility to measure the so-far unexplored momentum dependence of the gap function $\Delta_{\bf k}$ also away from the Fermi surface.
-Such information, if available, would provide an additional constraint on the acceptable pairing mechanism in the cuprates.
+Such information, if available, would provide an additional constraint on the acceptable pairing mechanism in the cuprates: for instance, the functional form Eq.~\eqref{eq:gap_function} implies that Cooper pairs are formed on the nearest-neighbor links of the CuO$_2$ plane.

 To this end, let us reconsider Fig.~\ref{fig:momentum_maps}d, where we plot the momentum map of $A({\bf k},\omega)$ for large forward scattering rate $\Gamma_s$ and small pair-breaking rate $\Gamma$.
 Note that the gap arcs where $|\Delta_{\bf k}|=-\omega$ start to be visible in such a map, thereby providing direct access to the gap function.
-Since $A({\bf k},-\Delta_{\bf k})$ grows with $\Gamma_s$ and decreases with $\Gamma$, in order to measure $\Delta_{\bf k}$, one will need to study samples with large disorder away from the CuO$_2$ planes, keeping the in-plane disorder as small as possible.
+Later we will elaborate on the fact that $A({\bf k},-|\Delta_{\bf k}|)$ grows with $\Gamma_s$ and decreases with $\Gamma$.

 Surprisingly, the $|\Delta_{\bf k}|=-\omega$ part of the electron spectral function might have already been observed.
 In fact, the authors of Ref.~\cite{Yan23} have calculated the second derivative of the measured spectral function with respect to energy, $A''({\bf k},\omega)$, in order to emphasize the local maxima of the spectral function $A({\bf k},\omega)$.
 Besides other features, they have found large values of $-A''({\bf k},\omega)$ at $\omega\approx -|\Delta_{\bf k}|$.
-Our Fig.~\ref{fig:tomographic_cut} shows that, within MRDP, taking the second derivative does strongly emphasize the $\omega=-|\Delta_{\bf k}|$ branch of the tomographic map of the spectral function (for theoretical justification, see \cite{supplement}).
-Therefore, we believe that the signal found in~\cite{Yan23} should be interpreted as a measurement of the function $\Delta_{\bf k}$ along the tomographic cut.
+Our Fig.~\ref{fig:tomographic_cut} shows that, within MRDP, taking the second derivative does strongly emphasize the $\omega=-|\Delta_{\bf k}|$ branch of the tomographic map of the spectral function.
+Therefore, we believe that the signal found in~\cite{Yan23} might be interpreted as a measurement of the function $\Delta_{\bf k}$ along the tomographic cut.
 In Fig.~\ref{fig:momentum_maps}f we show that plotting the momentum map of the second energy derivative $A''({\bf k},\omega)$ should improve the visibility of the gap arc $|\Delta_{\bf k}|=-\omega$ also in momentum maps.
 Alternatively, one might study maps of the ratio between superconducting and normal spectral functions.